 3: Two main approaches:

 You can either use individual remedies whose symptom picture profile matches that of a particular disease process or the nosode of the disease as described below.
-In the US nosodes are only available through doctors and some homeopathic practitioners.
+In the US nosodes are only available through doctors and from one of our HP Supervisors with FHCi Family Membership.

 Individual remedies targeted to specific diseases i.e. some examples: